Advocate Now

 Step two: Find out who your state representative and senator are.
 Find out here.

-Step three: Learn about legislation/bills below that the Indivisible Mass Coalition (IMC) is pushing for.
+Step three: Learn about legislation/bills that the Indivisible Mass Coalition (IMC) is pushing for.
 Note that bills with S are Senate bills, and bills with an H are House bills.

 Don’t know who your state representative or senator is, find out here!